hn-on-fire/Java/README.md

-# Java-BeatBox
+# Java

-A GUI application written in Java for creating beat sequences using MIDI and sharing them on a network.
-(Inspired from Head First Java)
+Application written in Java.